googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 YAnchor(0)

 **Note:**
 _In this case VTT will try and choose the cvt closest to the baseline for Devanagari.
 The outline measurements of the high resolution outline differs across the variation space however.
-In the Thin weight point zero is positioned at a y-measurement of +13 font units, while in the Black weight point zero is positioned at a y-measurement of -3 font units, below the baseline.
+In the Thin Weight point zero is positioned at a y-measurement of +13 font units, while in the Black Weight point zero is positioned at a y-measurement of -3 font units, below the baseline.
 Moving point zero to reference a cvt in this case will work for smaller screen sizes, where there are fewer pixels, but will position point zero incorrectly at higher sizes, causing the bottom round in the Thin weight to round to low, and too high in the Heavy weight.
 In this case its best to use a YAnchor command, without a cvt reference, to round this feature to the grid, allowing the bottom of the y-round to round to the oulines naturally scaled outline position.
 This method will work for both smaller sizes, where the rounding will naturally round to the baseline, and at larger sizes, when there are more pixels available, to round to the correct position across the variation weight range._

 **Control bottom round weight**